joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 ### Hide the Shutdown button

-This is not so much of an optimization, but it is one of my favourite group policy configurations, something I implement in server base policies, it prevents that "Oops!" moment when someone clicks Shutdown on a server, especially with multi-session VDI machines, this just removes the shortcuts to shutdown and restart the server from the Start Menu.
+This is not so much of an optimization, but it is one of my favourite group policy configurations, something I implement in server base policies; it prevents that "Oops!" moment when someone clicks Shutdown on a server, especially with multi-session VDI machines, this just removes the shortcuts to shutdown and restart the server from the Start Menu.

-_Note: You can still restart and shut down the server from the Command Prompt, with the 'shutdown' command._
+_Note: You can still restart and shut down the server from the Command Prompt with the 'shutdown' command._

 1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
 2. **Expand** your **domain** and **Group Policy Objects**.
 3. **Right**-**click** the **GPO** that you created for the group policy settings and select **Edit**.
 4. In the Group Policy Management Editor, **navigate to User Configuration** > **Policies** > **Administrative Templates** > **Start Menu and Taskbar**
 5. **Enable** the setting **Remove and prevent access to Shut Down, Restart, Sleep, and Hibernate commands.**
-6. **Close** the **Group Policy Management console**, as this is a User-based policy it should take effect on the next user login.
+6. **Close** the **Group Policy Management console**; as this is a User-based policy, it should take effect on the next user login.